marcdubybroad/RelianceDemo/README.md

  - Build: *gradle build*
  - Run tests: *gradle test*
  - To run from command line, from the project directory, use 'java -jar build/libs/reliancedemo-0.0.1-SNAPSHOT.jar'

+**Configuration:**
+ - The file containing the configurations are:
+ ..- For the application:
+..- For the unit tests:
+ - Make sure you have [Gradle](https://gradle.org/downloads)